George Greene (judge): Career

 In 1859, Greene formed a law partnership with Cyrus Bently in Chicago, Illinois.
 He practiced law and lived there for five years.
 In the winter of 1864 he moved to McGregor, Iowa and helped his brothers build the McGregor Western Railroad.
 During this time, and several years later, he helped build the Rockford, Rock Island & St. Louis Railroad.
 He returned to Cedar Rapids after this, and began practicing law with Judge Dudley and his son-in-law A. S. Belt.
 The firm represented the Chicago & Northwestern Railroad.
 Greene continued to be involved with railroads, and became president of the Burlington, Cedar Rapids & Minnesota Railroad, which he took an active part in building.
 When the railroad went bankrupt it was purchased and operated under the name Burlington, Cedar Rapids & Northern Railroad.
 He constructed several smaller railroads in Iowa, Illinois, Minnesota, Missouri, and Kansas.

 In addition to being a successful lawyer and business man, Greene founded the Grace Episcopal Church, donated the grounds for the church and rectory, and also served as the warden of it.
 He served as president of the board of trustees of Coe Collegiate Institute, which was later renamed Coe College.
 In 1872, he changed his party affiliation from Democrat to Republican.
-Greene was also a mason and was first Past Master of Crescent Lodge #25, Cedar Rapids (1851–52).
+Greene was also a Mason and was first Past Master of Crescent Lodge #25, Cedar Rapids (1851–52).
+In 1870 he along with a few others are credited with the founding of Mount Hermon Lodge No. 263 in Cedar Rapids, IA.
 He died in his home in Cedar Rapids, Iowa on June 23, 1880, and is buried at Oak Hill Cemetery.